DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Register the Custom Report Storage

-After implementing your custom report storage with the required access rules, you must register it in the [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Global.asax.cs) file:
+After you implement your custom report storage with the required access rules, you must register it in the [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Global.asax.cs) file:

 ```cs
 DevExpress.XtraReports.Web.Extensions.ReportStorageWebExtension.RegisterExtensionGlobal(new ReportStorageWithAccessRules());